spaceshark123/NeuralNetwork/README.md

 - For evaluation, use the evaluate command, and input the data you want to predict on, or `mnist [case #]`

 - The mnist dataset has been built into the program to allow for building/evaluating hand-drawn digit recognition networks directly using the console and recieving a realtime accuracy visualization to assist with training.
-You can run `mnist test` to draw your own hand-written digits for the network to evaluate in realtime. the `mnist` command to import the MNIST dataset has an optional `augmented` modifier to randomly apply affine transformations to the data, making the network more generalizable at the cost of some accuracy and convergence  speed. mnist networks MUST HAVE input size __784__ and output size __10__.
-In the majority of cases, the output layer has __softmax__ activation and is trained using the __categorical_crossentropy__ loss function.
+You can run `mnist test` to draw your own hand-written digits for the network to evaluate in realtime. the `mnist` command to import the MNIST dataset has an optional `augmented` modifier to randomly apply affine transformations to the data, making the network more generalizable at the cost of some accuracy and convergence  speed. mnist networks MUST HAVE input size **784** and output size **10**.
+In the majority of cases, the output layer has **softmax** activation and is trained using the **categorical_crossentropy** loss function.

-#### Save and Load Models:
+#### Save and Load Models

 - You can save the trained model using the save command.
 This will save the model to a file for future use.

 - To load a pre-trained model, use the load command and specify the file path of the saved model.

-#### Training/Test Data File Formatting:
+#### Training/Test Data File Formatting

 All training and test dataset files must be formatted in the following way: